 He called when settled in.
 We kept a brief period of telephone communication.
 I told myself he was still time stressed in his new position to explain his curt and aloof conversations.
 No longer was he interested in my thoughts.
 It was not long before he met and married, an Asian woman, a Philippine nurse.
 He told me about meeting her but then called no more.

-It was over, over.
+It was over, over, over.
 I stared at my fish tank and thought of him, my prince guppy gone from my life.
 I was past tense in his life but he was still present tense in mine.
 Not long after the little frog in my fish tank disappeared.
 I searched but never found it.
-I gave the fish tank sans frog but with guppies to a girl at work.
+I gave the fish tank, sans frog but with guppies, to a girl at work.

 I couldn’t drive near his apartment complex, not even near Stanford.
 I played the song "Don't Leave Me This Way" by Thelma Houston over and over until I could say the lyrics by heart.